sujal-debug/Policy_IQ/README.md

 | Ticketing System     | JIRA                                                        |
 | AI Layer             | Retrieval-Augmented Generation (LLM)                        |

+# Snapshots:

+1. Incoming Claim Email

+The process begins when a registered user sends a claim request or query via email.
+The system, integrated with Microsoft Outlook using the O365 API, automatically fetches new messages from the inbox along with their attachments (such as invoices, claim forms, or policy documents).

+2. Claim Data Extraction & Processing
+Extracts data from PDF attachments and updates PostgreSQL database.

+3. Automated Acknowledgment & LLM-Based Reply
+The LLM (RAG system) sends a policy-aware reply back to the user.

+4. JIRA Ticket Creation
+Automatically creates a JIRA ticket with claim description and attachments.

 # About

 Developed by Sujal Puneyani during internship at Statusneo.